wiktord2000/CPC-Course-2021/Lab7 (React part1)/README.md

 ## Features
  - adding persons
- - sort people on groups (all, present, unpresent)
+ - sort people on groups (all, present, absent)
  - draw a person from any group
  - check presence of activity members